nicolacerato/tesla-superchargers/README.md

 # Tesla Supercharger network - how to develop insights for the future
-my blog post on Medium:
+The code used can be found on: tesla-superchargers.ipynb My blog post on Medium: